JuliaImages/Images.jl/doc/core.md

 images (where intensity is looked up in a colormap table).

 In practice, it is assumed that `AbstractImages` have at least two fields, called `data` and `properties`.
+(In code, you should not use these directly, instead using the functions `data` and `properties` to extract these.)
 These are the only two fields in the first concrete image type, called `Image`:

 ```julia